NSPT estimate of the improvement coefficient $c_A$ to two loops

 Before concluding this section, it is worth recalling that, within the Schr\"odinger Functional formalism, also boundary irrelevant terms in $a$ have in principle to be introduced in order to achieve $\emph{O}(a)-$improvement, each one with its own coefficient.
-However, as stated in~\cite{Luscher:1996vw}, these terms can be eventually dropped and remaining improvement coefficients can be determined by solely requiring the unrenormalized quark mass to be independent of the kinematic parameters, which corresponds to the strategy outlined above.
+However, as stated in~\cite{Luscher:1996vw}, these terms can be eventually dropped and remaining improvement coefficients can be determined by solely requiring the unrenormalized PCAC quark mass to be independent of the kinematic parameters, which corresponds to the strategy outlined above.

 \emph{NSPT practice -} In this section we describe how configurations are generated by means of Numerical Stochastic Perturbation Theory.
-NSPT stems from Stochastic Quantization (SQ)~\cite{Parisi:1980ys}, an algorithm that allows for the computation of expectation values in quantum field theories.
-Being convenient from the point of view of computer simulations in that it does not require an accept/reject step (thus allowing for a fast updating process), SQ has been used in several domains of research, one of the latest being the search for solutions to the sign problem --- see \cite{Aarts:2017vrv,DiRenzo:2015foa} and references therein.
-Its main drawback is the need to perform simulations for different time steps in order to extrapolate to continuous stochastic time, as explained in what follows.
+NSPT stems from Stochastic Quantization (SQ)~\cite{Parisi:1980ys}, a quantization prescription that, in turn, inspired the so-called Langevin algorithm (described in what follows) allowing for the computation of expectation values in quantum field theories.
+It has been used in several domains of research, one of the latest being the search for solutions to the sign problem --- see \cite{Aarts:2017vrv,DiRenzo:2015foa} and references therein.

 To introduce the basics of SQ in a simple way, we start with a lattice scalar field theory with action $S[\phi]$.
 In SQ its degrees of freedom $\phi(n)$ are updated by numerically integrating a Langevin equation reading where $t$ is the so-called stochastic time and $\eta(n,t)$ is a Gaussian noise satisfying The subscript ``$\eta$'' stands for an average over the noise.
 Given a generic observable $O(\phi)$, it can be shown~\cite{Floratos:1982xj} that the time average is equal to the path-integral mean value, i.e., $Z$ being the partition function.
 After discretizing the stochastic time $t$ as $t=m\epsilon$ (with integer $m$), Eq.(\ref{Langevin}) can be numerically integrated through the prescription\footnote{In what follows, the dependence of any degree of freedom with respect to the discretized stochastic time will be left implicit, unless needed: in this case, only the integer index ``m'' will be retained and the time step $\epsilon$ will be dropped.} where the force term $f(n,m)$ in the Euler scheme is given by